This article has been updated for 2021

-In these trying times of rapid change, one thing remains certain: people love project management software, and they cling adamantly to their program of choice.
+In these trying times of rapid change, one thing remains certain: people love project management software.
+They cling adamantly to their program of choice.
 But instead of driving more division in a world already so at-odds with itself, I urge you to lay down your pitchfork or burning torch for a moment.
 It’s time to come together for an objective, dispassionate discussion about two of the biggest project management solutions on the market: Asana vs. Monday.

-You may have already narrowed your decision down between these behemoths, but if you’re still browsing, we can save you a lot of time.
+You may have already narrowed your project management decision down between these two choices, but if you’re still browsing, we can save you a lot of time.
 Use our Product Selection Tool and we’ll send you a free shortlist of project management software recommendations.
 Click the banner below to get started.

 Table of contents